+- system downtime

+- hardware failures

+- delays in money transmission.

-payment services to FIN-FSA, adhering to EBA Guidelines.
+- (7) Supervised entities providing payment services and persons providing payment services without authorisation shall report major operational and security disruptions concerning payment services to the FIN-FSA, adhering to EBA Guidelines on major incident reporting.
 Reporting shall cover the information referred to in the Guidelines, and major incident classifications and reporting deadlines according to the Guidelines shall be adhered to in reporting.
 (Issued on 29 January 2018, valid from 1 March 2018)

-- (7) The supplementary report may be submitted using a form available on the FIN-FSA website, disruption form.
+- (8) The supplementary report may be submitted using a form available on the FIN-FSA website, disruption form.
 The form should be sent to the email address hairio@finanssivalvonta.fi.
-Supervised entities may also use their own internal reporting models, provided they include the information required on FIN-FSA's reporting form. - (8) Significant operational and security disruptions concerning payment services are reported in accordance with EBA Guidelines.
+Supervised entities may also use their own internal reporting models, provided they include the information required on the FIN-FSA's reporting form. - (9) Significant operational and security disruptions concerning payment services are reported in accordance with EBA Guidelines.
 A reporting form is available on the FIN-FSA website.
 The form should be sent to the email address hairio@finanssivalvonta.fi.
 A FIN-FSA disruption form, as referred to in paragraph (7), need not be sent separately for these disruptions.
-(Issued on 29 January 2018, valid from 1 March 2018)
+(Issued on 29 January 2018, valid from 1 March 2018) - (10) The report submitted to the FIN-FSA does not remove the obligation of the supervised entity to report the exposure of information to unauthorized parties also in accordance with the reporting obligations of the General Data Protection regulation.
+(Issued on 23 September 2019, valid from 1 January 2020).